beyondstorage/community/docs/rfcs/39-promote-abyss-w-as-go-storage-reviewer.md

 ## Background

 [abyss-w] is an active contributor of go-storage and related services since July.
 Due to her contributions, we nominate her as go-storage contributor in [#21](https://github.com/beyondstorage/community/pull/21).
-Since then, she has continued to improved her personal skills and project understanding, continued to contribute to community.
+Since then, she has continued to participate in community communication and contribute to the project.

 She has implemented the following go-storage feature: